Astigmatism might be the most misunderstood vision problem. Even the name is challenging to many people, who incorrectly call it "stigmatism."

 Astigmatism usually is caused by an irregularly shaped cornea.
 Instead of the cornea having a symmetrically round shape (like a baseball), it is shaped more like a football, with one meridian being significantly more curved than the meridian perpendicular to it.

 (To understand what meridians are, think of the front of the eye like the face of a clock.
 A line connecting the 12 and 6 is one meridian; a line connecting the 3 and 9 is another.)

 The steepest and flattest meridians of an eye with astigmatism are called the principal meridians.

 In some cases, astigmatism is caused by the shape of the lens inside the eye.
-This type of astigmatism is called lenticular astigmatism, to differentiate it from the more common corneal astigmatism.
+This is called lenticular astigmatism, to differentiate it from the more common corneal astigmatism.